radeonwu/ros2_fastDDS/README.md

 ```

 ## 3. Program and build FAST-DDS Publisher
 As an example, I chose the ROS2 LaserScan topic to publish by Fast-DDS standalone publisher, and visualize the message using RVIZ2.
-The major reason to chose "LaserScan" message is because it contains .header variabel which further includes timestamp value.
+The major reason to chose "LaserScan" message is because it contains .header variabe which further includes .stamp value.

 ### 3.1 prepare IDL files
 copy 3 .idl files from ROS2 container